 #5.
 Find People Who Already Share Similar Content.

-Now this one is big, and I mean very BIG.
+This one is big, and I mean, very BIG.

 Lots of content marketers consider researching for people who already shown interest in a particular topic a boring task, tedious and very time-consuming.
 So they back off from such content marketing tactic.